'Supermarket Sweep' Will Finally Be Back This Month

 Knowing what we know now about Jones and her love for the show — which first aired on ABC from 1965 to 1967 and was revived both by Lifetime from 1990 to 1995 and PAX from 2000 to 2003 — we have a good idea where this hilarious SNL skit featuring Melissa McCarthy came from.

 There's no word yet on when Fremantle and Jones will begin filming.
 They still don't have a network secured.
-But we suspect with the return of many classic ‘90s sitcoms and ‘80s-themed shows [link to Stranger Things Treat Yourself], this reboot will be welcomed with open arms like a cart full of turkeys and expensive baby diapers at the end of a Big Sweep.
+But we suspect with the return of many classic ‘90s sitcoms and ‘80s-themed shows, this reboot will be welcomed with open arms like a cart full of turkeys and expensive baby diapers at the end of a Big Sweep.